 The flight of Scott Carpenter and Aurora 7 was a success, but Carpenter was subject to criticism for his performance during the mission.

 In 1963, Carpenter was injured in a motorcycle accident and lost some mobility in his left arm.
 Despite two surgical procedures, it was determined that he was ineligible for spaceflight.
 He resigned from NASA in 1967 and retired from the U.S Navy in 1969 with the rank of Commander.

-The Mercury spacecraft, named Aurora 7, was built by McDonnell Aircraft Corporation, St. Louis, Missouri.
-It was the 18th Mercury capsule built.
+Mercury 18, named Aurora 7 by Carpenter, was built by McDonnell Aircraft Corporation, St. Louis, Missouri.
 Designed to carry one pilot, the Mercury space craft could be controlled in pitch, roll and yaw by thrusters.
 The space capsule was truncated cone with sides angled 20° from the longitudinal axis.
 It was 6 feet, 10 inches (2.083 meters) long and had a maximum diameter of 6 feet, 2.50 inches (1.892 meters).
 The total height of the spacecraft, from the tip of the aero spike to the booster adapter, was 26 feet, 1.26 inches (7.957 meters).
 Aurorra 7 weighed 4,244.09 pounds ( kilograms) at Launch.